nafizjiwa/REDUX-CORE-API/README.md

 - Actions dispatched to the 'store' are listened for and responded to with 'store.subscribe( )'
 - 'store.subscribe(listenerFunction)' --> Subscribes the Listener Function to the store

+          store.dispatch(actionCreator());
-- 'store.subscribe( )' it also returns an unscribe function to stop listening to store changes
+- 'store.subscribe( )' also returns an unsubscribe function to stop listening to store changes or dispatches made to the store